-8. Other Board Committees If the Board has standing committees other than the audit, corporate governance, sustainability, compensation and nomination committees, identify the committees and describe their function.
+8. Other Board Committees If the Board has standing committees other than the audit, corporate governance and sustainability, compensation and nomination committees, identify the committees and describe their function.
 There are no other Board committees.
 9. Assessments Disclose whether or not the Board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe how the Board satisfies itself that the Board, its committees, and its individual directors are performing effectively.
 No formal assessments are conducted.
 Board effectiveness is assessed by the Board as a whole, considering the operation of the committees, the adequacy of information given to directors, the quality of communications between the Board and management, and the strategic direction and processes used.
 The performance of the Board is linked to the Company's success in implementing the strategic plan.
-10. Executive Officer Diversity Disclose whether, or if so, how the issuer considers the level of representation of women in executive officer positions when making executive appointments.
-If the issuer does not consider the level of such representation, disclose the issuer's reasons for not doing so.
-Disclose whether the issuer has adopted a target regarding women in executive positions of the issuer.
+10. Executive Officer Diversity Disclose whether, or if so, how the issuer considers the level of representation of each of the following four designated groups in executive officer positions when making executive appointments: 1) women, 2) aboriginal peoples, 3) persons with disabilities and 4) members of visible minorities.
+If the issuer does not consider the levels of such representation, disclose the issuer's reasons for not doing so.
+Disclose whether the issuer has adopted a target regarding each of the four designated groups in executive positions of the issuer.
 If the issuer has not adopted a target, disclose why it has not done so.
-Disclose the number and proportion (in percentage terms) of executive officers of the issuer, including all major subsidiaries of the issuer, who are women.
-The Company does not consider gender in the selection of executive officers and does not have a target for women in executive positions.
-The determining criteria include ability, experience, leadership and professional qualifications.
-It is expected that women will be candidates and when they are candidates they will not be at a disadvantage.
-The Company currently has three women or 21.0 percent in executive positions.
+For each of the four designated groups, disclose the number and proportion (in percentage terms) who are executive officers of the issuer, including all major subsidiaries of the issuer.
+The Company does not consider gender, ethnicity, or persons with disabilities in the selection of executive officers and does not have a target for people with said backgrounds in executive positions.
+The determining criteria include: ability, experience, leadership and professional qualifications. it is expected that all peoples will be eligible and when they are candidates, they will not be at a disadvantage because of gender, ethnicity or disabilities.
+In the year just completed, two women or 14.3 percent held executive positions.
+During that same period, no aboriginal peoples, persons with disabilities, or members of visible minorities held an executive position.

-SCHEDULE B

-MANDATE OF THE BOARD OF DIRECTORS
+SCHEDULE B MANDATE OF THE BOARD OF DIRECTORS